-- The huge amount of light lost to the filters is usually no problem in the daytime where you have the sun to illuminate your subjects, but when you are trying to take photos of the dimmest targets, the extra 80% of light can help greatly.
+- The huge amount of light lost to the filters is usually no problem in the daytime when you have the sun to illuminate your subjects, but when you are trying to take photos of the dimmest targets, the extra 80% of light can help greatly.

-- We get color photos with monochrome cameras by simply placing filters in front of the sensor, for RGB images red, green and blue, but we can also make more interesting images by filtering out common nebula wavelengths such as Hydrogen-Alpha, Oxygen 3 and Sulphur 2.
+- We get color photos with monochrome cameras by simply placing filters in front of the sensor, for RGB images red, green, and blue, but we can also make more interesting images by filtering out common nebula wavelengths such as Hydrogen-Alpha, Oxygen 3 and Sulphur 2.

 - The sensor is also much more efficient at picking up light than others in the field.
 This is a common trait of CMOS sensors have and the 1600 has a peak efficiency of over 60%, where CCD cameras have closer to 40-50 % on average, which helps you pick up fainter objects.
 The sensor also has a low read noise of about 1.2e- Read noise is a differing trait that all cameras have which describes the minimum amount of noise the camera has.
 The ASI1600 has a particularly low amount of read noise compared to the KAF 8300 and other CCD cameras with a read noise around 8e-.